DanWahlin/Observable-Store/README.md

 Added support for cloning Map and Set objects in the interal cloner service used by Observable Store.
 Thanks to <a href="https://github.com/chrisjandrade" target="_blank">Chris Andrade</a> for the initial contribution.

+##### 2.2.10 - May 20, 2020

+External APIs supported turning off cloning but internal APIs still cloned which isn't optimal for people storing a lot of data in the store.
+Thanks to
+ <a href="https://github.com/Steve-RW" target="_blank">Steve-RW</a> for asking about it and for the PR that fixed it.

 ### Building the Project

 See the `README.md` file in the `modules` folder.